 Testing and Auditing of MASS

+[Require input on this concept – could be related to work on AI auditing.
+Input from MASS operators?
+(OI, Autoship – perhaps DNV documents?]

 MASS Operations

-Remote Control Centres
+[introductory text]Remote Control Centres

+[confirm level of detail here for RCC aspects]

 The RCC is the set or system of equipment and control units that are needed at the site or sites where safe and effective remote command, control and/or monitoring of the MASS, or several MASS, is conducted.

 The RCC enables the command and control of the MASS.
 The RCC may be located afloat on a separate ship or ashore.
 The RCC may also interface with other RCCs that are separately located; the risk assessment would indicate which RCC has responsibility for a MASS at a specific time.